citp/privacy-policy-historical/p/pi/piz/pizzahut.com.au.md

-> *The following text is extracted and transformed from the pizzahut.com.au privacy policy that was archived on 2008-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217080807id_/http%3A//www.pizzahut.com.au/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pizzahut.com.au privacy policy that was archived on 2009-03-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090314174927id_/http%3A//www.pizzahut.com.au/privacy_policy) for the most accurate reproduction.*

-# Pizza Hut - Privacy Policy
+# Ordering Pizza - Privacy Policy - Pizza Hut

 **PIZZA HUT AUSTRALIA**
 A division of Yum!
 Restaurants Australia Pty Limited A.B.N.
 16 000 674 993